This committee develops projects to help people locally, regionally and internationally. This is accomplished by:

 Habitat for Humanity

-The Outreach committee would welcomes any interest in assisting Habitat for Humanity within our congregation.
-If you are interested and would like to assist in this, please contact Melinda-Rae Lyse through the office.
+Outreach welcomes any volunteers interested in participating any of the Habitat for Humanity projects such as the annual Women’s Build, working at the ReStore or donations to support the work of Habitat.
+If you are interested and would like more information, please contact Melinda-Rae Lyse through the office.

 Veteran’s Association Food Bank

-The Veterans Association Food Bank run by veterans for veterans replaces the Veteran’s Food Bank operated by the Royal Canadian Legion’s Poppy Fund.
-The doors at their new location (2916 – 5th Ave NE) officially opened on October 15, 2018.
-They work to insure that veteran’s have access to the food they need.
+The Veterans Association Food Bank is run by veterans for veterans.
+They work to ensure that veteran’s have access to the food they need.

-Food donations help reduce the budget support for each hamper and enables the Veterans Association Food Bank to provide more hampers.
-Food donations can be dropped off at St. Thomas during regular business hours and every Sunday.
+Food donations can be dropped off at St. Thomas during office hours and every Sunday.

 For more information on how you can support the Food Bank, please contact Loree Irving through the office.